Story: L'Arrêt de bus des esprits (The Bus-Stop of the Spirits)

 “Give me three,” said the woman.

-Élisabeth a vendu les brochures toute la matinée.
-Quand les touristes étaient enfin partis, elle était épuisée.
+Élisabeth a vendu des brochures toute la matinée.
+Quand, enfin, tous les touristes étaient partis, elle était épuisée.
 Elle s’est penchée en arrière dans sa chaise et a fermé les yeux.
-C’était enfin calme.
+Le calme était enfin revenu.

 Elizabeth sold the booklets all morning.
 When the tourists had finally gone away, she was exhausted.
 She leaned back in her chair and closed her eyes.
 It was quiet at last.

-Il y avait une voix qui venait du bureau derrière elle.
-Son manager était au téléphone.
+Elle entendait une voix qui venait du bureau derrière elle.
+Son supérieur était au téléphone.

 There was a voice coming from the office behind her.
 Her manager was on the phone.